 The following matters may be petitioned to the instructor:

-- To request an informal review of instructors’ decisions on grading of term work or final examinations (see Petitions and Appeals of Academic Decisions 3.3.1.6); and
+1. To request an informal review of instructors’ decisions on grading of term work or final examinations; and

-Students must contact the instructor by email to communicate the nature of their request and other relevant information to ensure that the instructor is aware of all the facts which the student believes are pertinent to the decision.
-This should be done as early as possible and must be done within 15 business days of communication of the decision to the student.
+Students should start by consulting the Grade Review Process guide for information on eligibility and deadlines: https://www.queensu.ca/artsci/sites/faswww/files/Student%20Guide%20Grade%20Reviews.pdf.
+They should then contact the instructor by email to communicate the nature of their request and other relevant information to ensure that the instructor is aware of all the facts which the student believes are pertinent to the decision.
+This should be done as early as possible and must be done within 15 business days of communication of the grading decision to the student.

 The instructor will normally give a reconsidered decision within 15 business days of receiving the additional information that the student has presented.

-A student may submit a petition to the Associate Dean (Academic) to facilitate a formal review of instructors’ decisions on grading of term work or final examinations (see Academic Petitions and Appeals 3.3.1.6).
+A student may submit a petition to the Associate Dean (Academic) to facilitate a formal review of instructors’ decisions on grading of term work or final examinations.

 The decision of the instructor regarding the petition to write the final examination at a later time than formally scheduled cannot be appealed.